 Be careful that the fan tucks gently into the blue-pad cylinder as you put the lid on, and don’t smash the power wires.

 Assemble it in a way that lets the fan and pump power lines line up to each other.
-You may have to rotate the lid or adjust the placement of the pump to make this work.
+You may have to rotate the lid or adjust the placement of the pump to make the wires line up.
+Now you can use 4 inch Schedule 80 PVC pieces or a 5 inch flex duct to run cool air into your space:

 Once the fan and pump wires are close to each other, you can splice red-to-red and black-to-black, and run extension wires to your 12V battery power source with the gator clips.